Helge Lund - BP PLC

 GB Group Plc

 "I was surprised and delighted to be recognised in the 2020 NED awards, as Non Exec Directors are not normally in the limelight.
 They shouldn’t be, as they are there to provide balance and experience, a foil and challenge to the Executives to help improve strategy and performance.
-As a chairman, it isn’t really you as an individual who are successful, but the board and executive team who gel to deliver special performance.
-I am proud to have been the chairman of excellent boards and executive teams at GB Group over the last nine years and helping them deliver really strong returns for shareholders whilst providing a great culture for employees and customers."
+As a chair, it isn’t really you as an individual who are successful, but the board and executive team who gel to deliver special performance.
+I am proud to have been the chair of excellent boards and executive teams at GB Group over the last nine years and helping them deliver really strong returns for shareholders whilst providing a great culture for employees and customers."

 "It was a surprise and an honour to receive the award.
 The role of the Non-Executive Director has always been important (possibly even more so in these times of uncertainty)and yet not entirely understood.
 These awards are an opportunity to raise awareness.
 I must say that the biggest impact was on my company, Control Risks, who were all extremely excited to be recognised which is as it should be in a team effort."